aws-samples/amazon-bedrock-workshop/README.md

 # Amazon Bedrock Workshop [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

 This hands-on workshop, aimed at developers and solution builders, introduces how to leverage foundation models (FMs) through [Amazon Bedrock](https://aws.amazon.com/bedrock/).
+This code goes alongside the self-paced or instructor lead workshop here - https://catalog.us-east-1.prod.workshops.aws/amazon-bedrock/en-US

+**Please follow the prerequisites listed in the link above or ask your AWS workshop instructor how to get started.**

 Amazon Bedrock is a fully managed service that provides access to FMs from third-party providers and Amazon; available via an API.
 With Bedrock, you can choose from a variety of models to find the one that’s best suited for your use case.